eventsauce-symfony/eventsauce-bundle/README.md

 #### Snapshot Doctrine repository

-By default, outbox messages are stored in a memory.
+By default, snapshots are stored in a memory.
-If you want to store them in a database with doctrine, please add the following configuration
+If you want to store them in a database with doctrine, add the following configuration

 ```yaml